No paperwork, reliable & promptly approved Payday loans

 On average payday loan terms span a mere two weeks, so more people tend to take out a payday loan in the middle of the month.

 What exactly is a Payday loan, and how does it work?

 Payday loans are unsecured, short term, high-interest loans.

 This may have been the reason for the recent cap imposed on loan providers by the Financial Conduct Authority (FCA).
-This cap means that micro lenders may not charge borrowers more than double of their initial capital loan amount.
+This cap means that lenders may not charge borrowers more than double of their initial capital loan amount.
 This cap, which has essentially lowered the cost of taking out a loan, is now sitting at 0.8% per day.

 New regulations protect borrowers

 Another newly introduced regulation that aims to protect borrowers struggling to repay their short-term debts is the fee cap of £15.
 The third new regulation is a total cost cap of 100% which means that borrowers should not have to repay more than the sum of money they lent in fees and interest.

 The loan industry simply boomed overnight and it is estimated that there are over 240 micro lenders in operation in the UK.
 The latest statistics have revealed that of these 240 providers, 3 of them share more than half the market share based on turnover and loan values.

 Payday loans can be a life saver during a cash emergency

 Generally speaking, payday loans are designed to help pay overdue bills, unexpected medical bills and vehicle and household repairs but, many times they’re used for other non-emergencies such as purchasing luxury items and funding family outings.